xyz996/SportsArticlesDemo/README.md

 This is a Demo Sports Articles App

-This App is basically read data from https://newsapi.org/s/uk-sports-news-api API Display it in recycler view and shows the article details by clicking on article item
+This App is basically read data from https://newsapi.org/s/uk-sports-news-api API And display it in recycler view and shows the article details by clicking on article item

 The App uses a punch of android technology